Basis-Theory/basistheory-dotnet/README.md

   Provider = "AZURE"
 };

-// Encrypt string to get back a wrapped EncryptedDataResult with a reference to the ProvderEncryptionKey var encryptedData = encryptionService.Encrypt("My Super Secret", providerEncryptionKey);
+// Encrypt string to get back a wrapped EncryptedData with a reference to the ProvderEncryptionKey var encryptedData = encryptionService.Encrypt("My Super Secret", providerEncryptionKey);

 // Use Encrypted Data and Provider Encryption Key to decrypt the the value and get back the original plaintext